Depression Symptoms and Warning Signs

 Eat a mood boosting diet.
-Reduce your intake of foods that can adversely affect your mood, such as caffeine, alcohol, trans fats, sugar, and refined carbs.
+Reduce your intake of foods that can adversely affect your mood, such as caffeine, alcohol, trans fats, sugar and refined carbs.
 And increase mood-enhancing nutrients such as Omega-3 fatty acids.

 Find ways to engage again with the world.
 Spend some time in nature, care for a pet, volunteer, pick up a hobby you used to enjoy (or take up a new one).
 You won’t feel like it at first, but as you participate in the world again, you will start to feel better.

-For more information, see: Coping with Depression
+For more help to feel better, see: Coping with Depression

 When to seek professional help